Jewelry Blog

 3. Ascertain that the color is cornflower blue or royal blue (consult with an expert)

-And we can’t restate this enough: only buy Kashmir Stones from reputable sellers.
+And we can’t restate this enough: Only buy Kashmir Stones from reputable sellers.
 Rare and fine jewelry purchases require a lot of good faith.
 Only purchase your sapphire from a seller who has a track record (and reputation) of decades of trust.

 2. Proving Origin for Kashmir Sapphires

-Kashmir Sapphire Ring on Finger
+Kashmir Sapphire with Double Halo Ring on Finger

 The good news is that there are laboratories that can determine the origin of stones.
 They will examine the sapphire carefully, and they will provide a document guaranteeing its status.